Skip to content

 We want to continually rethink how we use the buildings

 One of the ways we can do this is by telling a more diverse story of the British Home through permanent displays and programming.
-We have made progress but there is lots more to do.
+We have been making progress, but there is lots more to do.

 Home Galleries